robatras/Capital-One-Web-App-Submission/README.md

 - **How many riders include bike sharing as a regular part of their commute?

 # How objectives were completed
 I tried to export the code that I had written in Python for my data analysis as a JSON/JS Module that I could plug right into the HTML code to make it interactive within the web-app, but I was facing difficulties doing that.
 Therefore, I decided to export the Python code as a .png file, which I plugged into the HTML Code.
 If I had experience with JS, I would've loved to make the web-app more interactive, but i still believe that my current code serves the purpose!
-I really enjoyed working with the UX.

-Otherwise, I loved learning more about HTML and the different libraries within python through this development process.
+Otherwise, I really enjoyed working with the UX and loved learning more about HTML and the different libraries within python through this development process.